 - Create software RAID with built-in Windows 8 or Windows 10 tools

-- How to add or remove a disk in an already existing RAID array
+- How to add a disk in already existing RAID array

 - Create a software RAID using command prompt.